V999TEC/WORDLINSIX/README.md

 ## debug=2

-For the curious, the algorithm can be made to discover its optimum three start word(s)
+For the curious, the algorithm can be made to discover its optimum start word(s)

 But it takes _**considerable**_ time.
 See *Technical Note* below